The RNLI is the charity that saves lives at sea

 To end preventable loss of life at sea.

-Trustworthy: accountable and efficient in the use of the donations entrusted to us by our supporters, managing our affairs with transparency, integrity and impartiality.
+Accountable and efficient in the use of the donations entrusted to us by our supporters, managing our affairs with transparency, integrity and impartiality.
 Responsible for our own safety and dedicated to the safety of others.

 Our lifesaving service is provided wherever possible by volunteers, generously supported by voluntary donations and legacies.